kospiotr/kospiotr.github.io/content/docs/notes/development/python/_index.md

 # Importing
 - `import random` Import the random module
+- `import random as rnd` Import the random module with an alias
 - `from random import choice` Import the choice function from the random module